 The SQL Statistics Statements

-Note: The database remains fully accessible while statistics are being collected.
+Note: The database remains fully accessible while statistics are being collected (or deleted).

 Statistics for the Entire Database